Varnița, Anenii Noi: History

 The first mention of the village comes from the company of Sultan Suleiman the Magnificent in a firman directed to Hasan, a bey of Akkerman and the Sandžak.
-It mentions that according to information provided by Moldovan voivode Alexander Lăpuşneanu, bandits who had committed murders and robberies had found shelter in Varniţa or Varnigea near Bender.
+It mentions that according to information provided by Moldovan voivode Alexandru Lăpușneanu, bandits who had committed murders and robberies had found shelter in Varnița or Varnigea near Bender.
 There is a hypothesis according to which the town was established immediately after the creation of Bender in 1538.

 The Second Stockholm

-After losing the battle of Poltava, Swedish King Charles XII, lived in the village between 1709-1713.
+After losing the battle of Poltava, Swedish King Charles XII lived in the village in 1709–1713.
 The king set up a military camp in here which was called the Second Stockholm.
-The settlement included his Cossack and Moldavian allies, notably among whom was Ivan Mazepa, who died in Varniţa.
+The settlement included his Cossack and Moldavian allies, notably among whom was Ivan Mazepa, who died in Varnița.
 In 1925, at the request of the Swedish authorities, a memorial obelisk was erected here.
 A separate monument commemorates the figure of Mazepa.